BRVC-ORG/Prospectus-Draft/README.md

 25 May

+"Wall Street" (1987)

+> "The most valuable commodity I know of is information."

 - Voice-call with Thomas and Aleksis re future Bitcoin video production

     - Focusing on factual story of Bitcoin's creation and Creator